 If both section 10B(2)(a) and (c) apply in a particular situation, the issue as to which section takes precedence arises.
 Section 10B(2)(c) establishes the order of precedence by providing in section 10B(2)(c)(bb)(A) that the amount of the exemption under section 10B(2)(c) must be reduced by any foreign dividends exempt from tax under section 10B(2)(a), (b) or (d).
+Also, generally speaking, a full exemption will take preference over a partial exemption.
 Section 10B(2)(a) must therefore be applied before section 10B(2)(c).

-4.3.4 Foreign dividends received or accrued in cash in respect of shares listed on the JSE [section 10B(2)(d)]
+4.3.4 Foreign dividends received or accrued in cash in respect of listed shares [section 10B(2)(d)]

-Foreign dividends received or accrued in cash from a foreign company in respect of shares listed on the JSE are exempt from normal tax under section 10B(2)(d).
-43 This exemption also applies to such foreign dividends received by or accrued to a CFC.
+Foreign dividends received or accrued in cash in respect of listed shares are exempt from normal tax under section 10B(2)(d).
+This exemption also applies to such foreign dividends received by or accrued to a CFC.
 Section 10B(2)(d) was introduced because these foreign dividends are potentially subject to dividends tax.
-44
+A foreign dividend paid in cash in respect of a listed share to a beneficial owner that is not a resident, for example a CFC, is exempt from dividends tax under section 64F(1)(j).